 Unless you are breastfeeding exclusively, there will be feeding items you will need to take, such as formula, bottles, sterilising tools, baby food and bibs.

-While most destinations will have their own equivalent of each of these baby and toddler essentials, it is not always the case.
-Or if they do, the quality may not be the same as what you expect back home so you will either need to take enough to cover the duration of your journey, or consider planning your family travel to somewhere that will give you access to the same or similar products if needed.
+Or if they do, the quality may not be the same as what you expect back home so you will either need to take enough to cover the duration of your journey or consider planning your family trip to somewhere that will give you access to the same or similar products if needed.

 Another important consideration that many overlook when travelling with babies or young children is whether your destination is suitable for a stroller or pram.